 You maybe saying to yourself what is the big deal; I can get so much data from the internet anyway (or maybe you pay scads of money to Bloomberg).
 You can indeed get amazing financial data websites like Market Watch for free including historic financial statements and analyst earnings projections.
 But key information is missing.
 Take the case of Market Watch.
 While historic financials are reported, Market Watch does not allow you to download stock prices so you can compute historic P/E ratios etc. Also Market Watch reports 2.5 billion as 2.5B and you need to adjust for the B,M and even T for trillions.
 Yahoo Finance has a lot of data also, in particular for stock prices.
 But the financial statement data is not as detailed and, again, the historic ratios for things ranging from ROIC to forward P/E are not available.
 Further, after may 2017, yahoo data is a pain to download.

-The ability to scrape valuation multiples, cost of capital and historic financial data is, I believe, one of the most important items on my website.
+The ability to scrape valuation multiples, cost of capital and historic financial data is, I believe, one of the most important items on my website although few of you seem very interested.
 As shown below, in one of the pages you can set-up your financial forecast; in another one of the pages you can review a whole bunch of ratios for a company to get a background for valuation and forecasting; in other pages you can create valuation analyses from comparative multiples; in yet other pages you can develop cost of capital analysis that is far better than the traditional CAPM B.S.

 Using the Database File for Scrapping Financial Statements and Creating Historic Analysis for Financial Models